 The District's sales tax burden is just above the metro area average (excluding DC) at each income level.
-The District sales tax burdens generally are higher than those in Maryland but tend to be lower than those in Virginia at the \$25,000/year income level (except in Fairfax County, which is lower than the District).
-Alexandria, Virginia has the highest sales tax burdens of all the jurisdictions at all income levels, while DC had the second highest sales tax burdens at the \$50,000-level and above.
+The District sales tax burdens generally are higher than those in Maryland and Virginia at the \$35,000/year income level.
+The change in the sales tax related to food-athome is a significant reason for the change from the 2021 study.
+The District has the highest sales tax burdens of all the jurisdictions at all income levels, while Alexandria, VA had the second highest tax burdens at all income levels.